Why we evaluate

 Our approach to evaluation is guided by our evaluation framework.
 This framework is based on the internationally accepted evaluation framework of the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC), including its principles and criteria for grant evaluations.

 We use this framework as the basis to develop the terms of reference that outlines the purpose and scope of work for a specific evaluation.
-Evaluation questions are prioritized and tailored according to the focus of the project or group of projects under evaluation and the information needs.
+Evaluation questions are prioritized and tailored according to the focus of the evaluation and the information needs.
 Appropriate data sources and methods are then defined to respond to each evaluation question.

 Unitaid’s evaluation framework and additional guidance for implementers and evaluators is available here.